 Shipping is with overnight courier (without signature, by NZ post) on the next Monday.
 Please select rural delivery if you supply us with a rural address.
 We won't send the sourdough starter if the rural fee has not been paid.
 If you are unsure if you live at a rural address please check your address here: https://www.nzpost.co.nz/tools/address-postcode-finder

 Your starter arrives at 60% hydration, that means it is kept more dry than usual for shipping so that it doesn’t get overly bubbly and explodes during transport.
+Your starter is a alive and needs to be fed once you receive it.
 Once you get your starter, transfer the starter to a 250ml or 500ml glass jar and add 50ml unchlorinated, unfluoridated water.
 Stir with a fork until you get a very wet paste.

 Now add 30g RYE flour (and this has the be 100% rye!) and beat them together vigorously with a fork, taking care to fully aerate the starter.
 Only use rye flour to keep your starter at 100% rye flour with no other flours added to it.
 You can of course bake bread with all sorts of flour, but keep the starter clean.
 It has grown on rye flour and the microbial community and yeasts are adapted to the rye flour and its particular nutrients.
 Therefore it stays strong and active and produces great bread.

 Seal the jar and leave the starter at room temperature.
 You should see bubbles forming.
 Once it is nice and active (5-12 hours) it is ready to use.